 Dr. Felice teaches courses in international political economy, international law, international organization, and human rights.
 His research and scholarship focuses on normative issues of rights and justice within our global society.
 Dr. Felice previously served as a representative to the United Nations for a human rights non-governmental organization.
 He is the author of Introduction to International Politics: Global Challenges and Policy Responses, Taking Suffering Seriously, The Ethics of Interdependence: Global Human Rights and Duties, The Global New Deal and How Do I Save My Honor?.

 Dr. Felice was named the 2006 Florida Professor of the Year by the prestigious Carnegie Foundation for the Advancement of Teaching.
 The U.S. Professors of the Year Program, administered by the Council for the Advancement and Support of Education (CASE), is the only national initiative specifically designed to recognize excellence in undergraduate teaching and mentoring.

-- A recent article titled Justice and Human Rights at Eckerd College discusses Prof. Felice’s approach to teaching international relations.
+- A recent article titled Justice and Human Rights at Eckerd College discusses his approach to teaching international relations.

-- Prof. Felice has published five books on human rights and ethics in international relations, described below.
+- He has published six books on human rights and ethics in international relations, described below.

 Close to half of humanity–2.8 billion people–barely survive on less than $2 a day.
 The less developed countries often face economic deprivation caused not by state action or inaction, but by the global economic system itself.
 In addition, basic human rights as guaranteed by international law defined by the United Nations are violated daily.
 The Global New Deal investigates six key areas central to the achievement of economic and social human rights: the international political economy, the UN, ecosystem protection, racial bias, gender equality, and military spending.
 The author then introduces what he calls the “global new deal,” a set of international policy proposals designed to protect the vulnerable and end needless suffering.
 These structural reforms provide a viable means by which to safeguard social and economic human rights for all.